Animating Language Practice: Engagement with Stylized Conversational Agents in Japanese Learning: Method

 \subsection{Chatbot Interaction Logging}

 User interaction data with the character-based chatbot was analyzed qualitatively.
-Patterns were identified in beginner vs. advanced usage, including: \begin{itemize} \item English queries for vocabulary (e.g., “What is ‘sword’ in Japanese?”) \item Passive listening via English prompts with Japanese replies \item Full-sentence Japanese dialogue from intermediate and native speakers \item Use of speech input for pronunciation and listening practice \end{itemize}
+Patterns were identified in beginner vs.~advanced usage, including: \begin{itemize} \item English queries for vocabulary (e.g., “What is ‘sword’ in Japanese?”) \item Passive listening via English prompts with Japanese replies \item Full-sentence Japanese dialogue from intermediate and native speakers \item Use of speech input for pronunciation and listening practice \end{itemize} These patterns were coded from logged conversations or retrospective user descriptions.